tchia04/git-pre-commit-hook/README.md

-This repo contains a client side pre-commit and pre-push script that prevent you from commiting to the default branch which usually it's the master directly.
+This repo contains two client side (pre-commit and pre-push) scripts that prevent you from commiting to the default branch which usually it's the master directly.

 It also prevent you from pushing your default branch to the origin repo.